Preparing for Hip & Knee Replacement

 - Step 11: Make a list of your medications

 - Step 12: Prepare your home for a safe recovery and rehabilitation

 - Step 13: Expect a phone call from a Clinical Joint Surgery Manager who will help you prepare for your surgery and plan for recovery

 What to Know on the Day of Surgery

 - Members of the care team will ask you your name and look at your ID wristband many times while you are in the hospital.
 Checking your ID helps us keep you safe.

-We give you a hospital gown to change into, and we will put your clothes and other belongings into a bag with your name on it.
-We will give the bag to your family members or to you when you go to the recovery room.
+- When you arrive in the pre-op area, we will give you a hospital gown to change into.
+You will put your clothes and other belongings into a bag with your name on it.
+We will give the bag to your coach or back to you after surgery.